-Tips to Reduce the Stress your Dog Feels
+Tips to Reduce Your Dog's Stress

-Adhere to the Dog’s Regular Schedule
+Adhere to Your Dog’s Regular Schedule

 Give your dog some brain work an hour before guests arrive.
 Brain work can tire a dog as much as physical exercise.
 Use interactive food puzzle toys (there are hundreds to choose from these days) or play the Find It Game.
 Our two go to activities are taking a trip to town to visit Lowe’s and doing a couple of short training sessions on the day of the party.